hyperledger/cello/README.md

 ![Cello](docs/imgs/logo.png)

-Hyperledger Cello is a blockchain provision and operation system, which helps manage blockchain networks.
+Hyperledger Cello is a blockchain provision and operation system, which helps manage blockchain networks in an efficient way.

 ## Introduction
 Using Cello, everyone can easily: